 What is the full form of FII in the share market?

-The full form of FII in the share market is foreign institutional investor.
-It refers to entities like mutual funds, pension funds, insurance firms, and other institutions based outside India that invest in Indian financial markets.
+The full form of FII in the share market is foreign institutional investment.
+It refers to investments that entities like mutual funds, pension funds, insurance firms, and other institutions outside India make in Indian financial markets.

 How does FII investment affect the Indian stock market?